CiscoDevNet/terraform-provider-intersight/website/docs/r/bios_policy.html.markdown

 ---
+subcategory: "bios"
 layout: "intersight"
 page_title: "Intersight: intersight_bios_policy"
-sidebar_current: "docs-intersight-resource-bios-policy"
 description: |-
   Policy for setting BIOS tokens on the endpoint.
 ---

-# Resource: intersight_bios._policy
+# Resource: intersight_bios_policy
 Policy for setting BIOS tokens on the endpoint.
 ## Argument Reference
 The following arguments are supported: